anamika133m/FinSafe/README.md

-# FinSafe--Misleading-Financial-Content-Detection-System
+# FinSafe
-Explainable AI-assisted system to detect misleading financial content using NLP and rule-based logic aligned with SEBI guidelines
+Misleading financial content detection using NLP and SEBI guidelines